cis110/cis110.github.io/homework/rivalry.md

 ![LetterViewer Demo](images/LetterViewer.gif)

 Some notes:
-- Your canvas should be sized 500x500
+- Your canvas should have the default size of 512x512 pixels.
 - The font size should be 64 point and the font color should be black.
 - Pressing Spacebar or Return will effectively clear the screen.
 It's OK if non-alphanumeric characters respond strangely.